plainly-videos/after-effects-plugin/README.md

 * **Export zip** - Gather all project assets, then compress them into a single zip file for easy sharing.
 * **Upload project** - pushes the active project directly to your Plainly workspace, where it becomes a reusable template you can render via the [API](https://www.plainlyvideos.com/documentation/api-reference), [integrations](https://www.plainlyvideos.com/product/integrations), or the [Plainly MCP server](https://github.com/plainly-videos/mcp-server).
 * **Preview cloud renders** - open Plainly's renders dashboard in your default browser to review videos rendered on Plainly.
-* **Fetch project updates** - pull the latest version of a linked project from Plainly into After Effects.
-When a teammate uploads a new version, you fetch it from the plugin instead of passing project files around.

 ### Typical workflow